zszarka/ac51041/README.md

 	<li>Start them in deamon mode (docker-compose up -d)</li>
 	<li>Import Data (sample users and videos) from folders linked to directories on the host</li>
 </ol>
-sudo ./start.sh
+Please use sudo the first time, because the data import inside the bash needs permissions<br/>
+If run without sudo, the mongo containers will not be ready for the import<br/> sudo ./start.sh
 <h2>Stop Services</h2>
 Stop and remove all project containers (remove persisting data)<br/>
 ./stop.sh
 <h2>Pause and Resume</h2>
-Stop and start containers without loosing persisting data
+Stop and start containers without loosing persisting data<br/>
+./pause.sh<br/>
+./resume.sh